Blue-capped kingfisher: Habitat and conservation status

-IUCN has assessed this bird as vulnerable with its population estimated at 2,500 to 9,999 mature individuals and thought to still be decreasing.
+This species was previously assessed by the IUCN Red List as a Vulnerable species with its population estimated at 2,500 to 9,999 mature individuals as it was believed to have a very small range.
+However, in 2024 this species was reassessed as Least-concern species but still with a declining population.
+This species was more common and widespread than originally thought and the montane habitat is more insulated from habitat loss due to inaccessibility.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
 This species appears to show a preference for montane habitats which are most at risk from mining activities especially for chromite and nickel.

 It occurs in a few protected areas like Pasonanca Natural Park, Mount Kitanglad National Park, Mount Apo National Park and Mt.
 Hilong-hilong Watershed but as with most areas in the Philippines protection and enforcement are lax.